 Contributions made to third party advertisers are not eligible for income tax credits.
-Contributions to Senate candidates are not eligible for income tax credits.

 Income tax credits are determined in accordance with s.24 of the Alberta Personal Income Tax Act.
 Calculation of the available income tax credit in relation to contribution amount is shown in the table below.
 A maximum tax credit of $1,000 is available when total contributions reach $2,300.